machinetranslate/machinetranslate.org/building-and-research/metrics/human-evaluation-metrics.md

 A table row displays every source segment and its corresponding translated segment from the document.
 For each segment, humans choose a rating on a seven-point scale.

+### Direct assessment

+In **direct assessment**, for each input, humans rate the output from each system with an absolute score or label.
+The sequence-level ratings can then be used to calculate system-level ranking.

+Direct assessment was first added as an investigatory ranking for WMT16.
+Direct assessment is the official ranking for the translation shared task since WMT17.

+There are different types of direct assessment.

+- Monolingual: Human raters see the system output only.
+- Bilingual: Human raters see the system input and output.
+- Reference-based: Human raters see the system output and a reference output.

+For [WMT22](/wmt22), a combination of direct assessment and [SQM](#sqm) was used for the evaluation of out-of-english and non-english translation pairs.

+### ESA

+**Error Span Annotation** (**ESA**) is a combination of lightweight veersion of MQM and direct assessment.
+In this case, annotators first mark the error spans with severity (minor or major) but still assign a final score for each segment.
+An AI-assisted version of this annotation protocol, dubbed **ESA<sup>AI</sup>** has the error spans pre-filled with a quality-estimation model, which the annotator post-edits and assigns a final score on.
+This protocol is the default for WMT sice [WMT23](/wmt23).

 ### Average score and average z-score

 For the **average score**, human assessment scores for translations are standardised according to each human assessor’s overall mean and standard deviation.